Matroids: A Macaulay2 package

 \textsc{Acknowledgements.} This project was partially supported by NSF grant DMS-1001867.
-The author is very grateful to June Huh for explaining the connection of the cohomology ring of a matroid.
-The author would also like to thank David Eisenbud and Daniel Grayson for advice with Macaulay2, and Joe Kileel for helpful discussions.
+The author is grateful to June Huh for explaining the connection to the Chow ring of a matroid.
+The author would also like to thank David Eisenbud and Daniel Grayson for advice with Macaulay2, Joe Kileel for enlightening discussions, Aaron Dall for software testing, Chris Eur for suggesting many valuable improvements, and the referee for helpful comments.